Mississippi Seafood Cook-off

 Must be 21 or older to attend.

-Chef Erika Lipe is the first female to win the Mississippi Seafood Cook-off and represent our great state at the national competition, Great American Seafood Cook-off, in New Orleans, Louisiana on August 3, 2024.
+Chef Jon Davis is won our 2025 Mississippi Seafood Cook-off and will represent our great state at the national competition, Great American Seafood Cook-off, in New Orleans, Louisiana in August.